microsoft/TemplateStudio/docs/templates.md

   * [Projects](../templates/Uwp/Projects): Project templates which define the actual folder structure, source files and auxiliary files to create a base project.
   * [Pages](../templates/Uwp/Pages): Page templates define the source files needed to create a page of a certain type.
   * [Features](../templates/Uwp/Features): Feature templates with the sources required to add different features and / or capabilities to the target app.
+  * [Services](../templates/Uwp/Services): Service templates with the sources required to add different services to the target app.
+  * [Testing](../templates/Uwp/Testing): Testing templates with the sources required to add testing projects to the target solution.

 ## Anatomy of templates